 During this conference, the Southern New England Chapter was presented with a Chapter Achievement Award, in recognition of significant achievements through a single activity conducted during the year.
 We were recognized for our Erosion & Sediment Control Fall Field Day Workshops.

 At the conference, President of the chapter Dr. Timothy Randhir presented papers on various soil and water conservation issues, including presentations on:

 - Forest Cover and Water Quality in Tropical Agriculture Watersheds

 - An Ecohydrological Assessment of Potential Impacts of Climate Change on the Herpetofauna in the Connecticut River Watershed

-Treasurer of the chapter Ms. Christine Odiaga presented a poster on the Herring River Restoration Project, which proposes to incrementally restore 1000+ acres of estuary that has been severely degraded since installation of a dike across the mouth of the tidal river in 1909.
+Treasurer of the chapter Ms. Christine Odiaga presented a poster on the Herring River Restoration Project (pictured below), which proposes to incrementally restore 1000+ acres of estuary that has been severely degraded since installation of a dike across the mouth of the tidal river in 1909.

 Abstracts are available here.

 Get ready for the 2020 SWCS 75th Annual International Conference –